equal8888/Lubuntu-audio-powertool/README.md

 ## Here is my settings for soundcards
 Just in case your interested

-1) From the tab 'System Config (OS)' <br>
+1) If system is updated -> select tab 'System Config (OS)' else skip to step 2 <br>
-Uninstall PulseAudio and let the OS reboot on its own
+Uninstall PulseAudio and let the OS reboot on its own.

 2) From the tab 'ALSA (Hardware Mixer)'
 Select Scan Devices <br>